 "Well before the meeting" doesn't mean that morning.
 Offer any pertinent information at least two business days in advance so people have a fighting chance at actually being prepared for the brainstorm.

-In addition to providing any reading materials or contextual information that helps set up the reason for the brainstorm (and explicitly asking that they read it, too), describe what the ideal outcome of the meeting looks like.
+In addition to providing any reading materials or contextual information that help set up the reason for the brainstorm (and explicitly asking that they read it, too), describe what the ideal outcome of the meeting looks like.
 This will help people come into the meeting understanding the scope of what you're all trying to do.
 I think you'll find this helps you avoid wasting time catching everyone up so you can get to the brainstorm right away.

 4) Ask people to come prepared with some ideas.